 Thanks to the processr, plenty of RAM and the Game Space feature built into ColorOS, OPPO A9 2020 is quite capable for mobile gaming.
 All but the most demanding games run well.

 With 128GB of internal storage, there is more than enough space for all your files.
 The fingerprint scanner does not break a sweat either for unlocking the phone.

 OPPO A9 2020 Review: Battery life

-This OPPO has a monster battery of 5000mAH capacity, but it gets even better: there is 20W fast charging built in.
+This OPPO has a monster battery of 5000mAH capacity, but it gets even better.
+Topping up the battery from 0 to 20% took about 30 minutes and topping up fully took about 2 and a half hours.
+That is QuickCharge 1.0 speeds, but it is better than no fast charge at all.
 It is also capable of reverse charging i.e. being used as a power bank to charge other USB devices.

 We got over 3 days of light use and almost two full days of heavy usage.
 This is one of those smartphones that you do not have to worry about charging it too often.
 Once you have a full charge, you are covered for the day, unless you live and work on your phone.

 There isn’t much to say other than that there are not many modern smartphones that deliver the kind of exceptional battery life that OPPO A9 2020 does.
 If that is important to you, this droid was made for you.

 Bang for buck, the A9 2020 is hard to beat for its ₦89,500 price tag.
 It has a big display, decent rear camera, decent processor, oodles of RAM, a massive battery that lasts and lasts, fast charging, and also reverse charging.

 It has just two weak points, as far as we can tell, namely the low display resolution and the selfie camera.
 But those may not be dealbreakers for most people.
 The display is not bad at all and most phone users will not notice the resolution.